pivotal-cf/pcf-release-notes/p1-v1.6/runtime_rn_1_6.md

 #### API/cf CLI

-Note: These features are available via API only; cf CLI support coming soon
+Note: These features are available via API only; cf CLI support coming soon.
-- Org Managers and Space Managers can now manage roles without requiring admin privileges
+- Org Managers and Space Managers can now manage roles without requiring admin privileges.
 - Max number of private domains can be specified in the Organization Quota.
-- Max number of app instances can be specified in the Organization Quota and Space Quota
+- Max number of app instances can be specified in the Organization Quota and Space Quota.
 - Admins can purge a single service instance and its bindings.
 This is a more targeted purge to resolve a single service instance than the purge service offering.

 #### Apps Manager

 This release adds support for the Diego Runtime, and features numerous fixes and enhancements for it.

 Two new environment variables are introduced and one is removed in v1.6:

 * The new `ENABLE_INTERNAL_USER_STORE` environment variable controls org and space user invitations, new user registrations, and password updates to the PCF internal user store.
 The default is set to `false`, which means that none of the features are exposed in Apps Manager.
 Set to `true` to expose these features.
 * The new `ENABLE_NON_ADMIN_ROLE_MANAGEMENT` environment variable allows org managers and spaces managers to manage user roles regardless of where these users are created.
 The default is set to `false`, which means that none of the features are exposed in Apps Manager.
 Set to `true` to expose these features.
 * The previous `ENABLE_NON_ADMIN_USER_MANAGEMENT` environment variable that controlled many of these same features is removed in v1.6.

 #### DEAs